 Alfred Hitchcock.
 Stanley Kubrick.
-Steven Speilburg.
+Steven Spielberg.
 There are plenty of the great directors to choose from.
 But even the greatest of the greats will not live on forever.
 Someday we’ll have to choose a new director to be the greatest, so why not now?
 In this list, you will see younger up and coming directors, as well as directors who have already soldered themselves into Hollywood stardom.

 10. Wes Anderson

-Best Of: Rushmore, Moonrise Kingdom.
+Best Of: Rushmore, Moonrise Kingdom, The Grand Budapest Hotel.

 Why He’s Huge: Wes Anderson is famous in his own way.
 Not Oscar famous, as I don’t think I can recall any Oscars that he has won.
 But Wes Anderson sure deserves an Oscar as much as Madonna doesn’t deserve to live with the fact that she covered American Pie.
 Wes brought Bill Murray’s career back to life, and single-handedly created Owen Wilson’s.
 As his fans know, each of his movies have that ‘Wes Anderson’ niche to it.

 9. Guillermo Del Toro

 Why He’s Huge: ‘Famous’ is a disclaimer.
 Guillermo Del Toro is on his way to becoming a legend.
 He’s a badass, and he knows it.
 Rumor has it that Del Toro was watching a screening of Pan’s Labyrinth with author Stephen King.
 The pale man chase sequence apparently gave Stephen the chills.
 Now if you know Stephen King, the King of horror, this is quite extraordinary.

 There are plenty of stories about the great Guillermo, how he saved modern cinema, about how he just doesn’t give a crap about anything.
 Guillermo knows what it takes to be a legend, and that’s where he’s going.